Roshu-313/python-portfolio/project4-ai-agent/README.md

 🤖 AI Agent with Tool Use, Reasoning & Memory

-A beginner-friendly yet real agentic AI system built from scratch in Python, demonstrating tool usage, AI-based decision making, fallback logic, natural language parsing, and short-term memory.
+A beginner-friendly yet real agentic AI system built from scratch in Python.
+Demonstrates AI-based decision making, fallback logic, natural language parsing, tool usage, and short-term memory — without heavy frameworks.

 📌 Project Overview

-This project implements a real AI agent architecture without using heavy frameworks like LangChain or CrewAI.
+This project implements a core AI agent architecture without using LangChain, CrewAI, or other abstractions.

-The agent can:
+The agent is capable of:

-Understand user tasks
+Understanding user tasks written in natural language

-Decide which tool to use using AI reasoning
+Selecting the correct tool using AI reasoning

-Fall back to rule-based logic if AI fails
+Falling back to rule-based logic if AI fails

-Parse natural language into tool-ready inputs
+Parsing human language into tool-ready inputs

-Execute tools (calculator)
+Executing tools (calculator)

-Remember previous interactions (short-term memory)
+Remembering previous interactions (short-term memory)

-This project focuses on core agent concepts, not just API calls.
+This project focuses on how agents actually work internally, not just API calls.

 🧠 Why This Project Matters

-Most beginner AI projects are simple chatbots.
+Most beginner AI projects stop at chatbots.

-This project demonstrates agentic thinking, which is the foundation of:
+This project demonstrates agentic thinking, which is foundational for:

 Autonomous AI agents

 Task-oriented assistants

-Recommendation systems
+Recommendation engines

-Multi-tool AI applications
+Multi-tool AI systems

-Future AI startups
+Real-world AI products & startups

 🧩 Agent Architecture

+High-level flow:

 User Input
-↓

 Input Router

-Control Commands (exit)
+Control Commands (e.g. exit)

 Memory Queries

 Task Requests

-↓
 AI Reasoning (Hugging Face)

-↓
-Fallback Rule Logic
+Rule-Based Fallback Logic

-↓
-Input Parsing Layer
+Natural Language Parsing

-↓
-Tool Execution (Calculator)
+Tool Execution
-↓

 Memory Storage
-↓

 Final Response

+This separation mirrors how production-grade AI systems are designed.

 🛠️ Features
 ✅ AI-Based Tool Selection

-Uses a free Hugging Face model to decide which tool to use
+Uses a free Hugging Face model for reasoning

-Model: google/flan-t5-base
+Model used: google/flan-t5-base

 ✅ Fallback Logic

-If AI fails, a rule-based decision system ensures reliability
+Ensures reliability if AI fails or responds incorrectly

 ✅ Natural Language Parsing

-Converts human language like:
+Converts inputs like:

 what is 100 divided by 4

-into:
+Into executable expressions like:

 100 / 4

 ✅ Tool Usage

 Calculator tool using Python evaluation

-Easily extensible to more tools
+Easily extensible to additional tools

 ✅ Short-Term Memory

-Stores previous user tasks and agent responses
+Stores previous user tasks and responses

-Enables memory queries like:
+Supports queries such as:

 what did i ask before

 🧪 Example Usage

-Enter your task (or 'exit'):
+Input

 calculate 3 + 3

-Agent Response:
+Output

 Result: 6

-Enter your task (or 'exit'):
+Input

 what is 12 divided by 3

-Agent Response:
+Output

 Result: 4.0

-Enter your task (or 'exit'):
+Input

 what did i ask before

-Agent Response:
+Output

 what is 12 divided by 3

 🧰 Technologies Used

 Python 3

-Hugging Face Inference API (Free tier)
+Hugging Face Inference API (free tier)

 Requests library

-Agent-based system design (no frameworks)
+Custom agent architecture (no frameworks)

 🚀 How to Run
 1️⃣ Clone the repository